abnaeem0/pakistan-gas-bill/README.md.txt

-    this is made for a one month billing period so make sure start and end dates are within this range otherwise, app will do what it can, but not perfect
+    this is made for a one month billing period so make sure start and end dates are within this range otherwise, app will do what it can, but not perfect estimation is made for 30-day period to slightly overestimate. but it might be good to be exact in that billing cycle

 todo
     host the website